SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 	* _User Stories_:
 		* This API provides ability for Test Delivery System to determine whether machine is in permissive mode or not, if enabled Test Delivery System disable the permissive mode before starting any items to answer.
 1. F31.
 The secure browser shall be able to determine whether blacklisted processes are running on the client machine.
+	* _Rationale_ : Application like skype, facetime, outlook or internet browser allows student to get test answer or share test details from Test Delivery System to external user or application.
+Checking blacklisted process provides ability for Test Delivery System to block user to take test if such application are running.
+	* _User Stories_:
+		* The student starts the test and switched to unauthorized application to look for the answer.
 1. F36.
 The secure browser shall be able to get device info.
 1. F37.
 The secure browser shall be able to lock down the environment.
 1. F38.
 The secure browser shall be able to check if environment is secure for testing.